blackwarriorxtn/DNN-Dockerized/README.md

 # DotNetNuke LAB
-just A lab  for the DotNetNuke Cookie Deserialization RCE (<9.1.1) CVE-2017-9822
+Just a lab  for the DotNetNuke Cookie Deserialization RCE (<9.1.1) CVE-2017-9822

 ## Instructions
 You must follow the following steps: